timgreen/hcm/docs/CONFIG.md

 Everything is *optional* in the module config.
 You just need a empty file if you only want to link dotfiles.

+   * `after`

+      A list of module need be installed before this one, absolute path or relative paths from current file, must already be mentioned in the main config.

 For hooks, please check [Life Cycle][Life Cycle] for details.

 ```yaml